 The second is my “StrategyU” brand where I run a course and write about strategy and consulting skills.
-This business has made more than 10 times what I’ve made from my Boundless activities but in terms of total amount spent it would be flipped.
-Despite clear economic incentives and a massive audience (large SEO traffic on the blog, 15k YouTube subscriber), I find myself repeatedly struggling to create stuff for that niche.
+This business has made more than 10 times what I’ve made from my Boundless activities but in terms of the total amount spent it would be flipped.
+Despite clear economic incentives and a massive audience (large SEO traffic on the blog, 20k YouTube subscribers), I find myself repeatedly struggling to create stuff for that niche.

 The way I’ve been dealing with this is by coming back to the most important thing: finding a mode.
 For the past few years, I was stuck, likely by some combination of my own lack of imagination and some real limits of my audience’s expectations.
 But I think I now have a path forward.
 In doing virtual training workshops with companies, I’ve been able to tap back into a mode that brings me alive helps me be excited about creating again.
 But leaning in this direction will inevitably mean that some of my income streams that are downstream of content creation may dwindle over time.

 This is fine, because after being in this weird creator world and fully supporting myself doing this kind of work for the last four years, I realize that the only thing that matters is having the energy, excitement, and motivation to keep going.